SweBarre/myblog/content/blog/go-bullet-train.md

 Slug: go-bullet-train
 Date: 2019-03-30
 Tags: leap15, opensuse, bash, go
-Summary: Pimp the bash prompt with a fast PS1 builder with a lot of ways for you to customize.

 Pimp the bash prompt with a fast PS1 builder with a lot of ways for you to customize.
 Meet the [Go Bullet Train][1] I've been playing around with [powerline][2] and quite liked it but I was never really completely satisfied.
 I though the powerline was quite slow, not extremly slow but slow enough for me to get a bit frustraded.
 I also thought it was a bit of a hassle to update all my devices with new config when I decided to change the prompt.